docsifyjs/awesome-docsify/README.md

 - [docsify-plugin-carbon](https://github.com/waruqi/docsify-plugin-carbon) - A plugin to make you easy to add Carbon Ads to docsify.
 - [docsify-pangu](https://github.com/sy-records/docsify-pangu) - A docsify plugin for Chinese and English, numbers, symbols and automatically add spaces between. [@sy-records](https://github.com/sy-records).
 - [docsify-gtlfexplorer](https://github.com/X-Ryl669/docsify-gltfexplorer) - A plugin to embed a manipulable 3D model in your documentation.
+- [docsify-corner](https://github.com/Koooooo-7/docsify-corner) - A enhancement plugin for more repo widgets in top right corner, such as `Gitlab`. [@Koooooo-7](https://github.com/Koooooo-7)

 ## Themes